UofTCTF/write-ups/HTB/notes-of-boxes.md

 2. `-s` option of sudo could start an interaction shell.
 However, it requires password.
 Use `sudo -u user /bin/bash` instead.
 3. CherryTree is a good way to organize information

+### Optimum

+- short write-ups

+metasploit all the way down.

 ### ScriptKiddie

 Finished.
 Waiting for retirement.